sikora-scientific-instrumentation/cold_stage_4/documentation/getting_started.md

 ![Fig.4 - Manually adjusting the plot span](images/4_manual_control_plot_span.png "Fig.4 - Manually adjusting the plot span")

 The 'Manual' tab contains a selection of sub-tabs which contain the full manual controls for the cold-stage.
-Of particular relevance when exploring the prompted drop-assay is the 'Plotting' tab (Fig.4).
+Of particular relevance when exploring the prompted drop-assay is the 'Plotting' tab, shown in Fig.4 above.
 On this, the x-axis span (in datapoints, which by default are recorded at 5 Hz.) can be adjusted by changing the numeric entry field and clicking 'Apply plot span'.

 ---